DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

 * should be evaluated for every organizational acquisition of products and services from 3rd party suppliers and providers
 * each link in the chain should be responsible and accountable to the next link
 * each handoff should be properly organized, documented, managed, and audited
+* vendors should operate with the same security as or as close to your organizations security
 * goal is of a **secure supply chain** is to
   * ensure that the finished product is of sufficient quality, meets performance, operational goals, and provides stated security mechanisms
   * at no point in the process was any element subjected to unauthorized or malicious tampering or sabotage.